Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Get as many details as possible, find witnesses and let your insurer know as soon as you can after discovering the damage.
 While a police report may not be required by your insurer, it’s in your best interests to call it in.
 Finding the culprit could help you recoup the cost of repairs without relying on your insurance.

-What to do after someone keys your car
+What to do after someone keys my car

 - Call the police and report the date, time and location of the incident — and get a copy of the police report.

-- Have a licensed repair shop provide an estimate.
+- Get a repair estimate.
+Have a licensed repair shop provide an estimate.

 Getting your car keyed sucks, especially when you have to pay out of pocket to get it fixed.
 If you have comprehensive coverage, you can file a claim to pay for the damage — but it might not be worth it if the damage is minor.